 Since our foundation, our cornerstone program has been our celebration of Pride.
 We started in 2017 by marching in the San Francisco Pride Parade, the largest gathering of LGBT people and allies in the United States.
-On our float, we featured 3 bands representing the best in bluegrass and a marching contingent of over 100 bluegrass lovers.
+On our float, we featured 3 bands representing the best in bluegrass and old-time music, alongside a marching contingent of over 100 music lovers.

 Since then, we have gone on to celebrate Bluegrass Pride in three other cities: Portland, Oregon; Vancouver, British Columbia; and Raleigh, North Carolina.